Zyphon12342/Ray-Tracing-Engine/README.md

-# BLUE-WHITE gradient using rays
+# TWO SPHERES on Blue-White gradient using rays

 ### 1. Configure and build the project
 ```bash